 The Pinetum - an introduction

 Out of curiosity I looked up the dictionary definition of the word Pinetum as I am frequently asked what a Pinetum is and how it is pronounced.
-Various online dictionaries give definitions like “ Pinetum as a plantation of pine trees or other conifers planted for scientific or ornamental purposes”, “An area planted with pine trees or related conifers, especially for botanical study”, “a plantation of pine trees; specially: a scientific collection of living coniferous trees”.
-These are all correct, short and concise answers, but in context to Bedgebury National Pinetum this comes nowhere near to explaining what the site is about.
+Various online dictionaries give definitions like “ Pinetum as a plantation of pine trees or other conifers planted for scientific or ornamental purposes”; “An area planted with pine trees or related conifers, especially for botanical study”; “a plantation of pine trees; specially: a scientific collection of living coniferous trees”.
+These are all correct, short and concise answers, but in the context of Bedgebury National Pinetum this comes nowhere near to explaining what the site is about.
 Bedgebury National Pinetum is home to the national collection of conifers and with over 7,500 specimens holds the largest collection on one site anywhere on the planet!
 In addition to this there are a further 3,500 non-coniferous trees and shrubs to be found on the site.

 Each year the tree team plant around 400 new trees in the Pinetum – grown from expeditions such as this.
-A Pinetum is an amazing place for all the reasons above but the thing I love about it most is taking my son for a walk, playing on the fallen logs, feeding the fish in Reflection Pond, playing chase in the Rhododendrons – all in the beautiful rolling Kent countryside amongst all the majestic trees; so much more than “An area planted with pine trees or related conifers”.
+A Pinetum is an amazing place for all the reasons given above but the thing I love most about it is taking my son for a walk, playing on the fallen logs, feeding the fish in Reflection Pond, playing chase in the Rhododendrons – all in the beautiful rolling Kent countryside amongst all the majestic trees; so much more than “an area planted with pine trees or related conifers”.

-Dan Luscombe, Bedgebury's Dendrologist.
+Dan Luscombe, Bedgebury's Collection Manager